 Since his spell with Blackburn, Stead went onto turn out for Sunderland, Derby County, Sheffield United, Ipswich Town, Coventry City, Bristol City, a return to Huddersfield, Oldham Athletic and Bradford City.

-In July 2015 Stead signed for Notts County on a free-transfer and has made over 130 appearances for the Meadow Lane club, scoring six times this season.
+Stead signed for Notts County on a free-transfer in July 2015 and has made over 150 appearances for the Meadow Lane club, scoring ten goals for the Magpies this campaign.

-Can’t make it to Rovers away game at Notts County on Saturday?
-Don’t worry as you can keep up with goings on at Meadow Lane.
+Can’t make it to Rovers’ home game against Notts County on Saturday afternoon?
+Don’t worry as you can keep up with goings on at Prenton Park.

 You can now sign up to Tranmere Rovers’ iFollow, which allows access to extended highlights and interviews with manager Micky Mellon and a player, after the game.